 - "Forging a World of New Choices", Reason Foundation Annual Report, accessed 7/23/03

 - , Links to an interactive network of friendsters for the Reason Foundation

-- American Legislative Exchange Council Inside ALEC May 2011, organization newsletter, May 2011, p.
+- American Legislative Exchange Council Inside ALEC May 2011, organizational newsletter, May 2011, p.
 17

-- Tax & Fiscal Policy Task Force archives, ALEC website, accessed July 10, 2011.
+- American Legislative Exchange Council, Tax & Fiscal Policy Task Force archives, organizational website, accessed July 10, 2011.